Kickball 10v10 Rulebook

 A baserunner is out if the baserunner is forced to the next base but remains on the base and is contacted by the ball.

 A baserunner has the right of way in the base path.
-A baserunner is out if the baserunner runs more than four (4) feet outside the base path to avoid a tag or throw.
+A baserunner is out if the baserunner runs more than four (4) feet outside their established base path to avoid a tag or throw.

 A baserunner may run more than four (4) feet outside the base path for safety reasons unless the reason is to avoid a tag or throw.